LaunchCodeEducation/data-analysis-curriculum/content/data-and-variables/exercises/_index.md

 ## Submitting Your Work

-When finished copy the URL to your github repository for the exercises and paste it into the submission box in Canvas for **Exercises: Data and Variables** and click *Submit*.
+When finished copy the URL to your GitHub repository for the exercises and paste it into the submission box in Canvas for **Exercises: Data and Variables** and click *Submit*.